 Closes an Amazon Web Services member account within an organization.
+You can close an account when all features are enabled .
 You can’t close the management account with this API.
 This is an asynchronous request that Amazon Web Services performs in the background.
 Because

 CloseAccount operates asynchronously, it can return a successful completion message even though account closure might still be in progress.
 You need to wait a few minutes before the account is fully closed.
 To check the status of the request, do one of the following: